MicrosoftDocs/powerbi-docs/powerbi-docs/guidance/coe-microsoft-bi-transformation.md

 ### Our solution

-**Starlight** is the name given to the data unification and analytics platform, which supports Finance, Sales, Marketing, and Product Engineering.
+**Starlight** is the name given to our data unification and analytics platform, which supports Finance, Sales, Marketing, and Engineering.
 Its  mission is to deliver a robust, shared, and scalable data platform.
 The platform was built entirely by Finance, and continues in operation today using the latest Microsoft products.

 The **KPI Lake** isn't an Azure Data Lake.
 Rather, it's a Starlight-powered tabular model hosted in Azure IaaS using Microsoft SQL Server Analysis Services.
 The tabular model delivers data sourced from over 100 internal sources, and defines numerous hierarchies and KPIs.
 Its mission is to enable business performance reporting and analysis teams across Finance, Marketing, and Sales.
 It does so to obtain timely, accurate, and well performing insights through unified models from relevant sources.